ekiraya/In_depth_osTicket_Installation/README.md

 <h3>Enable url rewrite</h3>
-<p>Url re write allows the user or in this case osticket to configure rules to map any given url to any other url</p>
+<p>Url re write allows the user or in this case osTicket to configure rules to map any given url to any other url</p>
 <p>this is better explained with an example, with url rewrite we can for instance take the url <code>http://localhost/article/342/some-article-title</code> and configure rules within our iis server to turn it into <code>http://localhost/article.aspx?id=342&title=some-article-title</code></p>
-<p>we need to enable this on our osticket vm because of two reasons first of, osticket constantlly converts urls and doing so is essential to its functioning.
-And secondly, the php files mentioned before that osticket uses to run expect certain specific url and if those urls are not provided or are provided in a form that is not expected errors may arise</p>
+<p>we need to enable this on our osTicket VM because of two reasons first of, osTicket constantlly converts urls and doing so is essential to its functioning.
+And secondly, the php files mentioned before that osTicket uses to run expect certain specific url and if those urls are not provided or are provided in a form that is not expected errors may arise</p>

 <p>To enable url rewrite we have to run <code>rewrite_amd64_en-US</code></p>
 <img src="https://i.imgur.com/Z2F3sie.png"  height="25%" width="25%"/>